saipraneeth314/Data-Base-Management/README.md

     unlock("AAE", 1237);

 ---------------------------------------------------------------------------------------------------------
-## Query Processor
+## SQL Query Processor

+### Overview
+Custom SQL Query Processor is a lightweight engine designed to execute standard SQL operations on CSV-formatted data, mimicking the behavior of relational database systems.
+This project showcases a deep understanding of SQL query parsing, execution planning, and data handling without relying on traditional database backends.

+The processor supports essential SQL clauses such as SELECT, WHERE, ORDER BY, LIMIT, and DELETE, along with efficient execution of natural and Cartesian joins.
+Its modular design ensures smooth parsing and execution, enabling flexible query processing over structured CSV datasets.

+This project highlights strong proficiency in database internals, query parsing, and algorithmic logic—bridging the gap between raw data storage and relational querying.

+---

-In `QueryParsing.ipynb`, It takes an SQL statement as input and gives the result of the query as output.<br>
+`QueryParsing.ipynb` takes an SQL statement as input and gives the result of the query as output.<br>

 It supports queries like:
 1) SELECT